Tasarinan/Ufoco/docs/development/backlog.md

 - [x] User can change rank via gui - nothing fancy yet
 - [x] Right now tasks without RANK can't be sorted

-## DONE As a Linux user, I want Akiee to resemble Gnome 3's Adwaita theme, that I feel Akiee is good integrated in the operating system (Look out for GTK widget factory to view elements of Adwaita theme; "twf" at the cmd).

-acceptance criteria

-- [x] The menu bar of Akie should be user Gnome 3's Adwaita Colors in Ubuntu
-- [x] The font for the task view should be suitable
-- [x] The font for the editor should be suitable
-- [x] The menu bar should be fixed

 ## DONE As a new User I want to have a nice startpage, that I know what I need to do next and bond emotionally

 ## DONE Task-Change throws Error, if Task has an URL in it's headline